Cebu–Cordova Link Expressway: Planning

-The bridge was first proposed by Cordova mayor Adelino Sitoy to connect his municipality and mainland Cebu in Cebu City.
+The bridge was first proposed by Cordova mayor Adelino Sitoy to connect his municipality with mainland Cebu in Cebu City.
 In 2014, an unsolicited proposal was put forth by Metro Pacific Tollways Corporation (MPTC) to build a bridge linking Cebu City and Cordova, which was then under review by a joint venture selection committee between the two local government units.
-After numerous studies were conducted, the local government units of Cordova and Cebu City entered into a public-private partnership with Metro Pacific Tollways Development Corp.
+After numerous studies were conducted, the local governments of Cordova and Cebu City entered into a public–private partnership with Metro Pacific Tollways Development Corp.
 (MPTDC).
-The construction of the Cebu–Cordova bridge was lobbied by then chairman of the Regional Development Council of Region VII, Michael Rama, who became Mayor of Cebu City when the Cebu–Cordova Bridge project was already awarded to a company.
+The construction of the Cebu–Cordova bridge was lobbied by then chairman of the Regional Development Council of Region VII, Mike Rama, who became Mayor of Cebu City when the Cebu–Cordova Bridge project was already awarded to a company.

-In January 2016, Cebu Cordova Link Expressway Corporation (CCLEC) signed an agreement on February 7 a 19-billion loan and security bonds with six banks: Development Bank of the Philippines (DBP), Rizal Commercial Banking Corporation (RCBC), Bank of the Philippine Islands (BPI), Robinsons Bank Corporation, Union Bank of the Philippines, and Security Bank Corporation.
+In January 2016, Cebu Cordova Link Expressway Corporation (CCLEC) signed an agreement on February 7 for a 19-billion loan and security bonds with six banks: Development Bank of the Philippines (DBP), Rizal Commercial Banking Corporation (RCBC), Bank of the Philippine Islands (BPI), Robinsons Bank, UnionBank, and Security Bank.
 CCLEC is a subsidiary of Metro Pacific Tollways Development Corp.
-(MPTDC), which will fund the rest of the project through disclosure to the Philippine Stock Exchange and by equity or supplemental capital loans from other private and interested parties who want to invest in this project and be one of the stockholders of the said bridge.
+(MPTDC), which will fund the rest of the project through disclosure to the Philippine Stock Exchange and by equity or supplemental capital loans from other private and interested parties who want to invest in the project and become stockholders of the said bridge.

 MPTDC announced that the construction of the bridge was to commence in 2017.
-The company, in the same announcement, said that they would be responsible for the construction and financing of the bridge, as well as its operation once completed.
+The company, in the same announcement, said that it would be responsible for the construction and financing of the bridge, as well as its operation once completed.